 Drupal handles all requests - except those for public files - involving a standardized and complex bootstrap and database logic.
 Although that makes sense in most classic REST requests and is highly recommended for standard tasks due to caching and security reasons, it may cause a lot of performance cost on well frequented sites with much AJAX functionality.

-JS does not really do anything itself but instead provides an API to other developers who want to improve their project's AJAX (, SOAP, AHAH, JSON etc) performance.
+JS (Callback Handler) does not really do anything itself but instead provides an API to other developers who want to improve their project's AJAX (, SOAP, AHAH, JSON etc) performance.
 This is mainly achieved with bypassing a lot of Drupal core functions which are not needed in every case, and by allowing to determine which core functionality will be loaded on a per-request base.